Please Note: The Round Tower is closed on May 21st due to restoration work.

 • We are restoring the leaking copper roof to protect our cultural heritage.

 • The restoration is true to the current observatory from 1929.
-It entail:
+It entails:

 // Dome: Copper coating and restoration of the wood construction on the dome including the shutters.